OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Quantum GIS (QGIS) is a user friendly Desktop GIS client which lets you visualize, manage, edit, analyse data and compose printable maps.

-You can launch it from the :menuselection:`Geospatial --> Desktop GIS --> Quantum GIS` menu.
+You can launch it from the menus with :menuselection:`Geospatial --> Desktop GIS --> Quantum GIS`.
-Also on this disc is the very nice `QGIS Data Browser <http://planet.qgis.org/planet/tag/qgis%20browser/>`_ in the :menuselection:`Databases` menu and the :doc:`QGIS Map Server <../overview/qgis_mapserver_overview>` in the :menuselection:`Web Services` menu.
+Also on this disc is the very nice `QGIS Data Browser <http://planet.qgis.org/planet/tag/qgis%20browser/>`_ in the :menuselection:`Geospatial --> Databases` menu and the :doc:`QGIS Map Server <../overview/qgis_mapserver_overview>` in the :menuselection:`Geospatial --> Web Services` menu.

 .. redundant due to the TOC; This Quick Start focuses on the Desktop GIS application and describes how to:
   * Update an existing QGIS project